 Top Tips to avoid throwing related injuries:

 • Recognize and respond early to signs and symptoms of an overuse injury • Stop pitching when the arm becomes tired or form becomes worse • Never pitch with pain • Training should focus on form, not quantity of throws

 Philip L. Wilson, M.D., is a board certified orthopedic surgeon fellowship-trained in pediatric orthopedics and sports medicine.
-He is Assistant Chief of Staff at Texas Scottish Rite Hospital for Children and he leads the Sports Medicine Center.
+He is Assistant Chief of Staff at Scottish Rite for Children and he leads the Sports Medicine Center.
 Dr. Wilson holds an appointment as Associate Professor of Orthopaedics and Pediatrics at the University of Texas Southwestern Medical School.
 He sees patients for sports injuries including bone, muscle, and ligament injuries on our North Campus, now in Plano.